Sjouwer/gamma-utils/README.md

 **Transition Speed**
 *Default: 4500*
-Speed in gamma percentage per second
+Speed in gamma percentage per second.

-**Update Toggle Value**
+**Show Status Effect**
 *Default: false*
-Enabling this will make the toggle value remember the last non default value you've used.

-**Gamma Percentage Step**
-*Default: 10%*
-Gamma percentage change for every increase or decrease.
+Show a status effect when the gamma percentage is outside normal range.
+("Low Gamma" below 0% and "High Gamma" above 100%)

 **Limit Check**
 *Default: true*
 Should the mod enforce the minimum and maximum gamma limits.